kzielonka/backbone-rails/README.md

 # Modified Backbone Rails

 Its modified Backbone Rails project to use haml templates for js template views.
 It also gives you access to haml filters that make using underscore templates easy.
+By default it generates Atlas models so you can use relations inside your model classes.
+Check: https://github.com/cubox/backbone-atlas for more details.

 # HAML